jonnor/embeddedml/projects/dollar_tinyml/references/tinyml_trees.md

 At 100 trees, used nearly 100 kB FLASH
 50 trees appear to be around 50 kB FLAH
 !
 Not clear if feature compute code size is counted.

+According to benchmarks in emlearn, when using integers the code size for model is approximately halved.
+Would be 25 kB instead of 50 kB.
+A forest with average tree depth of 7.78 and 50 trees took under 11 kB with uint8_t on Cortex-M0

+Tested 128 and 256 samples window size
+1.5kB or 3.0 kB for triaxial int16 data
+!! a bit high for our RAM
+Can we go down to 8 bit?
+Potentially applying some non-linear compression, like pow

 Running on NRF5340
 Inference time of approx 1ms